 If we are to love each other today, it might mean that we offer a smile instead of keeping our heads down while we pass on the street.
 As Mother Teresa said, “… the smile is the beginning of love.”
 Or loving could be a kind act of generosity to someone who is having trouble helping themselves.

 Love teaches peace.
 Love teaches joy.
 Love grows when given.
 Not only do we need to love more people, we need to love people more.
-And not just that–we need to love better, on purpose, with fewer conditions standing in our way.
+And not just that—we need to love on purpose, with fewer conditions standing in our way.

 Even a small show of genuine care (like committing an act of kindness without wanting anything in return) inspires great love.“I know of only one duty and that is to love.” – Albert Camus Click To Tweet

 Love shows up in a multitude of ways.
 There is no shortage of hosts for love.
-You can be a vessel for love and a beacon of light every day.
+You can be a vessel of love and a beacon of light every day.
 Here are some examples of how you might spread love when it’s not easy: